 Flooding and drainage are a constant concern for new homeowners and renters, especially those who live in a flood zone.
 Almost all water-related issues have direct correlations with inadequate drainage and other factors such as the house’s grading.
 Investors must carefully note a property’s plumbing records and any recent or upcoming repairs done to the house’s pipes, drains, and foundation.

 Any appearance of pooled water on the surrounding grounds may indicate a sewage leak.
 Evidence of standing water in the basements such as rings or moldy areas is a huge red flag to investors, buyers, and renters alike.

 Regardless of the property’s location, pests are always a concern.
 Certain pests, such as termites, can wreck a property’s structure and cost thousands of dollars in damage; other pests, such as mice, can decimate a whole pantry full of food with just a few nights’ worth of gnawing.
-Any indicators that pests are present, such as traps, can be a red flag that the location has a tough time dealing with invaders.
+Any indicators that pests are present, such as traps, can be real estate red flags that the location has a tough time dealing with invaders.